 Yano Yusuke – Born in the 55th year of Showa.
 Age 40.

 From Miyazaki Prefecture.
-After graduating from the Japanese National Physical Education University Budo Specialist Kendo Course, he received his master’s and the PHD from the same university researching sports science and is now a Professor of Sports Science.
+After graduating from the Japanese National Physical Education University Budo Specialist Kendo Course, he received his master’s and a PhD from the same university researching sports science and is now a Professor of Sports Science.
 Having worked as a research associate at his alma mater, he then acted as an adjunct lecturer at Kobe University as a member of Health Science and Sports Department.
 He is currently an associate professor at Aichi Shukutoku University.